Reza Dana: Research and career

-Dana joined as an instructor in the department of ophthalmology at Harvard Medical School in 1995 and has been a faculty member here ever since.
-In 2006, he was named the director of Cornea Service at Massachusetts Eye and Ear, and in 2007, he was appointed the Claes H. Dohlman Chair in Ophthalmology and vice chairman for academic programs.
-He is also an honorary professor of ophthalmology at Shanghai Medical College, Fudan University.
+Dana joined the ophthalmology faculty at the Harvard Medical School as an Instructor in 1995 and has been a faculty member there ever since.
+In 2006, he was named the director of the Cornea Service at Massachusetts Eye and Ear, and in 2007, he was appointed the Claes H. Dohlman Chair in Ophthalmology and Vice Chairman for Academic Programs.

 Dana's research focus is in the area of immuno-inflammatory disorders of the cornea and ocular surface.
-He has published over 370 peer-reviewed publications and over 150 reviews, edited several books and serves as the senior editor for Elsevier's Encyclopedia of the Eye.
-His work has been cited more than 25000 times and carries an h-index of 82.
-His is widely recognized for (i) identifying, phenotyping and functionally characterizing resident bone marrow-derived antigen-presenting cells (APC) of the cornea, (ii) identifying novel mechanisms of corneal APC trafficking, (iii) defining novel functional interactions between lymphatic endothelia and APC, (iv) identifying selective topical cytokine and chemokine targeting to promote transplant survival by suppressing effector T cells, (v) defining novel mechanisms employed by the corneal epithelium to maintain angiogenic privilege including the VEGFR-3 sink and PD-L1 mechanisms, (vi) developing strategies to promote corneal endothelial cell survival in transplantation, including gene therapy.
+He has published over 400 peer-reviewed publications and over 150 reviews, and edited several books.
+His work has been cited more than 53000 times and carries an h-index of 110 as per Google Scholar.
+His is widely recognized for (i) identifying, phenotyping and functionally characterizing resident bone marrow-derived antigen-presenting cells (APC) of the cornea, (ii) identifying novel mechanisms of corneal APC trafficking, (iii) defining novel functional interactions between lymphatic endothelia and APC, (iv) identifying selective topical cytokine and chemokine targeting to promote transplant survival by suppressing effector T cells, (v) defining novel mechanisms employed by the corneal epithelium to maintain angiogenic privilege including the VEGFR-3 sink and PD-L1 mechanisms, (vi) developing strategies to promote corneal endothelial cell survival in transplantation, including gene therapy. (vi) demonstrating the function of memory Th17 cells in pathogenesis of ocular surface autoimmunity. (vii) evaluating the role of regulatory T cells in corneal graft tolerance. (viii) insights into the contribution of diabetes to alterations in corneal graft immunity. (ix) developing novel biomaterials for therapeutics delivery to the eye.